leandromineti/ds-ephemeralization/README.md

 ![ds-diagram](img/ds-diagram.png)

 The four basic concerns of the data scientist are data wrangling, feature engineering, modeling and reporting results.
 Let's focus our attention on the central ones: feature engineering and modeling.
-I will not dive into the tools you we use to accomplish these tasks, but some basic cloud infraestructure knowledge, [version control](https://git-scm.com/), [ssh](https://en.wikipedia.org/wiki/Secure_Shell), and a [programming language](https://www.python.org/) can get us pretty far.
+I will not dive into the tools we use to accomplish these tasks, but some basic cloud infraestructure knowledge, [version control](https://git-scm.com/), [ssh](https://en.wikipedia.org/wiki/Secure_Shell), and a [programming language](https://www.python.org/) can get us pretty far.

 The data scientist's work is **data-centric**, it all starts and revolves around data.
 Our job is choosing the paths along the above flowchart, but we already know where to start: **look at the data type**.
-The majority of problems deal with one of 5 data types: **tables**; **time series**; **images**;**text** and **graphs**.
+The majority of problems deal with one of 5 data types: **tables**; **time series**; **images**; **text** and **graphs**.
 Each data type has its own gamut of suitable feature engineering techniques.
-The feature engineering is the process of creating the best process representation with the available data.
+Feature engineering is the process of creating the best process representation with the available data.

 ## Feature engineering